 Toenail removal options — partial avulsion, total avulsion, matrixectomy with phenol — each have specific indications.
 Matrixectomy provides 95%+ permanent prevention of regrowth into the painful spot.

 You’re in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what toenail removal options means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Township.

 Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy